orgua/shepherd_v2_planning/21_hw_design_cape.rst

 Changes for v2.1r0
 ------------------
-- if there is enough space -> switch out 47uH Coil of LC-LP to 150uF (larger)
 - additional PCB for POE
     - poe is noisy (up to 25 mVpp for TL-POE10R, 300 mVpp for NoNameThing)
     - switching regulator for 12/9 to 6V